-The D-Link SECURICAM NetworkTM DCS-3220G Wireless Internet Camera is a powerful surveillance system that connects wirelessly to your 802.11g network providing high-quality video, 2-way audio surveillance, and 4x digital zoom1.
-The DCS-3220G features enhanced 802.11g and connects with a maximum signal rate of up to 54 Mbps2 (Megabits per second).
-The DCS-3220G differs from a conventional PC Camera because it is a standalone system with a built-in CPU and Web server, providing a low-cost solution capable of solving demanding security and home/office monitoring needs.
+The D-Link SECURICAM Network TM DCS-2100+ Wireless Internet Camera is a powerful surveillance system that connects wirelessly to your 802.11b network.
+The DCS-2100+ features enhanced 802.11b and connects with a maximum wireless signal rate of up to 22 Mbps (Megabits per second).
+The DCS-2100+ differs from a conventional PC Camera because it is a standalone system with a built-in CPU and Web server, providing a low-cost solution capable of solving demanding security and home/office monitoring needs.
 The Internet Camera can be accessed remotely, and controlled, from any PC or notebook computer over the Internet from anywhere in the world.
 Simple installation procedures, along with the built-in Web-based interface offers easy integration to your network environments.